-The BEST program is supporting Transformative Teaching grants to stimulate curriculum development for gateway courses in our disciplines.
-Please e-mail Sarah McGregor for the guidelines.
-A total of five transformative teaching grants were funded for the summer of 2017 in mathematics (two), chemistry (two), and physics (one).
+The BEST program supported Transformative Teaching grants to stimulate curriculum development for gateway courses in our disciplines.

 There are several ways Keene State faculty are transforming their classrooms to help students learn through taking action.
 In some cases, students are placed into groups in the classroom and tasked with a project to complete.
 Groups present their results to the professor and other student groups, exchanging points of view.
 Some professors ask students to then complete out-of-class exercises based on the in-class projects.
 Technology also plays an important role in engaging students in their studies, and supplementing the in-person classroom experience.
 Professors communicate online with students, assignments are explained and class schedules are made available when it’s convenient for students to get the information needed.
 Finally, some professors are working to get first-year students involved in semester-long projects that keep them active and focused throughout the semester.
 These, and other highly engaging classroom approaches, are used at Keene State College to help students succeed.